The ITensor Software Library for Tensor Network Calculations: NDTensors Library

 Looking ahead, a key improvement to NDTensors will be to offer support for more advanced tensor contraction algorithms that have been recently developed.
 These algorithms build on sophisticated research into BLAS software, where it was realized that modern BLAS implementations could apply to the case of tensors of arbitrary order, and not just matrices.
 The two implementations of this type we are aware of are TBLIS \cite{TBLIS} and TCL/GETT \cite{TCL}.
-These libraries significantly reduce, if not totally eliminate, the permutation overhead inherent to the permute-to-matrix strategy discussed above, offering superior performance to the default contraction algorithm of C++ ITensor and NDTensors \cite{tn_benchmarks}.
+These libraries significantly reduce, if not totally eliminate, the permutation overhead inherent to the permute-to-matrix strategy discussed above, offering superior performance to the default contraction algorithm of C++ ITensor and NDTensors \cite{benchmarks}.
+We currently have an experimental feature in the Julia version of ITensors.jl that provides TBLIS as an optional contraction backend, and have seen speedups over our current contraction code, particularly when contracting larger tensors.
+We plan to do benchmarks using this TBLIS backend for more sophisticated algorithms like DMRG in the near future.